 If the Company or any of the Banks fails to maintain its capital ratios above the minimum capital requirements plus the applicable capital conservation buffer requirements, it will face increasingly strict automatic limitations on capital distributions and discretionary bonus payments to certain executive officers.
 In such event, the maximum amount of capital distributions and discretionary bonus payments we can make is a function of its Eligible Retained Income.

-As of December 31, 2021, each of the Company and the Banks exceeded the minimum capital requirements and the capital conservation buffer requirements applicable to them, and each of the Company and the Banks was "well-capitalized."
 The "well-capitalized" standards applicable to the Company are established in the Federal Reserve's regulations, and the "well-capitalized" standards applicable to the Banks are established in the OCC's PCA capital requirements.

 Market Risk Rule